I-vasilich-I/rsschool-projects/README.md

 # rsschool-projects
-all projects that I've done, during studying at RSSchool.
+all projects that I've done, during studying at RSSchool on the JS/FE course.